Hello. It’s konkaz (@konkazuk) here.

-The reason why this has happened is because the pronunciation of [s] in English is voiceless consonant.
+The reason why this transformation has happened is because the alphabet “S” is unvoiced consonant.

-While you keep air passing noise “soooooo”, you make Katakana’s “ウ“ shape with your lip at the same time, however you don’t vibrate your throat like when you pronounce consonant u.
+While you keep the air passing noise “soooooo”, you make Katakana’s “ウ“ shape with your lip at the same time, however you don’t vibrate your throat like when you pronounce consonant “u“.

-Now, I will feature more of my daughter’s handwriting here.
+Finally, I will feature more of my kids’ handwriting here.